Jacques Almain: Works

 Almain wrote in several academic genres.
 His earliest works were concerned with logic and the Physics of Aristotle.
 His Moralia became a standard textbook of moral theology, presenting ethical issues in a dry Scholastic style.
 He also wrote texts discussing portions of the Sentences of Peter Lombard.
 One text was concerned with the opinions of the medieval Dominican theologian Robert Holcot.

 Apart from the reply to Cajetan, Almain wrote on political topics.
 These works included a discussion of the opinions of William of Ockham about papal power and a disputation on the power of pope and council, his earliest statement of Conciliarism.

 Almain embraced the distinction between the absolute and ordained powers of God.
-His moral philosophy was Aristotelean, arguing for conduct in the middle ground between extremes.
+His moral philosophy was Aristotelian, arguing for conduct in the middle ground between extremes.
 His political thought embraced the need for order but allowed a community to restrain any ruler whose conduct had become dangerous to its very survival.
 Almain's critique of Cajetan's treatise on the papacy argued that Church and State were parallel in nature, both able to act against an errant leader, whether pope or king.
 All of these teachings are found in the posthumous Opuscula (Paris, 1518).